Governments endorse global PFOA ban, with some exemptions

 A widely used industrial fluorochemical that is linked to cancer and pollutes drinking water around the world is on its way to a global phaseout.

-More than 180 countries agreed May 3 to ban production and use of perfluorooctanoic acid (PFOA), its salts, and PFOA-related compounds under the international Stockholm Convention on Persistent Organic Pollutants (POPs).
+More than 180 countries, including China, agreed on May 3 to ban the production and use of perfluorooctanoic acid (PFOA), its salts, and PFOA-related compounds under the international Stockholm Convention on Persistent Organic Pollutants (POPs).
 The International Agency for Research on Cancer considers PFOA possibly carcinogenic to humans.
-Exposure to the substance is also linked to hormonal disruption.
+Exposure to it is also linked to hormonal disruption.

-At a meeting of Stockholm Convention treaty partners in Geneva, governments carved out exemptions that allow some applications of PFOA to continue, including use in fire-fighting foams—a practice that has contaminated groundwater in many areas around the globe.
+At a meeting of Stockholm convention treaty partners in Geneva, governments carved out exemptions that allow some applications of PFOA to continue, including use in firefighting foams—a practice that has contaminated groundwater in many areas around the globe.
 Tons of these foams are in storage, at the ready to help first responders douse petroleum-fueled fires.
-Some of these foams also contain another fluorochemical, perfluorooctanesulfonic acid (PFOS), which has been tightly restricted but not banned under the Stockholm Convention for a decade.
-At their recent meeting, treaty partners agreed to ban the use of firefighting foams containing PFOA or PFOS in training exercises and to prohibit the production, import, or export of foams with either or both chemicals.
+Some of these foams also contain another fluorochemical, perfluorooctanesulfonic acid (PFOS), which has been tightly restricted for a decade but not banned under the Stockholm convention.
+At their recent meeting, treaty partners agreed to ban the use of firefighting foams containing PFOA or PFOS in training exercises and to prohibit the production, import, or export of foams with either chemical or both.

 The chemical industry group FluoroCouncil has pushed for a transition away from PFOA to modern fluorinated chemicals that have “enhanced human health and environmental profiles,” says Jessica Bowman, the organization’s executive director.
 “Listing PFOA under the Stockholm Convention with minimal exemptions will help further this transition globally.”

-Governments created an exemption for use of a PFOA-related chemical used to produce pharmaceuticals, says Pamela Miller, cochair of a coalition of public interest groups, the International POPs Elimination Network.
+Governments created an exemption for the use of a PFOA-related chemical used to produce pharmaceuticals, says Pamela Miller, cochair of a coalition of public interest groups, IPEN (the International POPs Elimination Network).
 The substance is perfluorooctyl iodide, which can degrade to PFOA.
 It is used to produce perfluorooctyl bromide, which is a processing aid in making some pharmaceuticals.
 Although the exemption for perfluorooctyl iodide will expire no later than 2036, treaty partners will review it and could potentially eliminate it before then, Miller tells C&EN.

-The US has signed the Stockholm Convention and attends negotiations related to the pact, but it is not an official treaty partner.
+The US signed the Stockholm convention and attends negotiations related to the pact, but it is not an official treaty partner.

-This story was modified on May 7, 2019, to add comments from FluoroCouncil.

 Join the conversation